trholdridge/based-linter/README.md

 ## What it does
 * identify biased & non-inclusive language in plaintext and variable names (drawing from various best-practice style guides)
 * suggest alternative phrasing
-* complain at you for using certain pre-train word embedding libraries with undesirable biases
+* complain at you for using certain pre-trained word embedding libraries with undesirable biases

 ## How it does
 * parse Python code into abstract syntax tree